apextree/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - **Fund Wave**

-Submitted by: **Your Name Here**
+Submitted by: **Anubhav Dhungana**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Fund Wave** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [ ] The introduction section explains the background of the company and how many games remain unfunded.
+* [x] The introduction section explains the background of the company and how many games remain unfunded.
-* [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Dynamic search bar that searches through the game collection as you type strings.
+* [x] Added goal met % (shows what percent or the total goal has been met till now), and a progress bar to visually show that.
+* [x] Sorting Buttons; to sort alphabetically, in ascending order of goal percentage met, and in descending order of goal percentage met.
+* [x] Unique messages in every game card to show how much has been pledged and by how many backers for each game.
+* [x] Background color change to match ocean aesthetics.
+* [x] Colors of game cards and button changed to match ocean aesthetics.
+* [x] Animation added to button to make them pop up like bubbles, to math the ocean motifs.
+* [x] Other small aesthetic changes made to game cards, buttons, stat cards, etc. for cohesion.

 ## Video Walkthrough